 SDVRs are popular security solutions because they combine video recording and storage in a single device.
 This makes them easy to install and manage, and eliminates the need to buy external hard drives and cabling.
-Their flexible, hybrid design supports input from both analogue and IP cameras, making them a straightforward option for security system upgrades or DIY projects.
+Their flexible, hybrid design supports input from both analog and IP cameras, making them a straightforward option for security system upgrades or DIY projects.

 Connecting up to 16 cameras for monitoring small businesses or homes.

 Storing video for up to 1 month, unless otherwise required.